 This two weeks long trek is perfect for you to spend a long vacation with your friends.
 Gokyo valley is a beautiful valley in the Everest region full of mountains and lakes.

-Your trek starts from Kathmandu same like Heli trek and proceeds with further destinations like Lukla, Phakding and then Namche Bazaar.
+Your trek starts from Kathmandu the same as Heli trek and proceeds with further destinations like Lukla, Phakding and then Namche Bazaar.

 You will have to stop for some time at Namche Bazaar for proper acclimatization before you go to Phortse Thanga, which lies at the altitude of 3680 meters.

 Then, you will ascend to Maccherma, which is at 4470 meters.
 As the altitude increases, you should spend a day in each place for acclimatization.

 You will go to the wonderful valley of Gokyo from Machherma.
 Gokyo Valley is located at the base of one of the Gokyo lakes commonly known as Dudh Pokhari (4790 meters).
 Then, you will head to Gokyo Ri(5483 meters).

 From Gokyo Ri, you will be able to get the beautiful view of Mount Everest, Mount Lhotse, Mt Cho Oyu, and Mount Makalu.
 All of these mountain peaks are above 8000 meters.
 From Gokyo Ri, you will hike down to Namche in 2 days.